GIScience/gis-training-resource-center/content/Modul_6/en_qgis_data_analysis_theorie.md

 >insert links

 Spatial interpolation uses point data to estimate values at other unknown points.
 This is extremely useful for spatial pheonomena that are [continuous](link), such as rainfall or temperature.
-For example, you have point data of the temperatures at weather stations, but you want to estimate the amount occured
+For example, you have point data of the temperatures at weather stations, but you want to estimate the temperatures in between these points.

 ### Spline Interpolation